imliuyzh/pupperfield/README.md

 ### Testing

-Please install Docker by following https://docs.docker.com/engine/install/.
+You will need Docker installed by following https://docs.docker.com/engine/install/.

-If you want to test integration with [pupperfield-service](https://github.com/imliuyzh/pupperfield-service), please follow the instruction in `.env` before moving on.
+If you want to test integration with [pupperfield-service](https://github.com/imliuyzh/pupperfield-service), please finish starting it first before moving on.

 1. Run `npm run test:init` to bring up the Playwright container.
 When a WebSocket address shows up, type `npm run test` or `npm run test:ui` to do the testing in console or UI mode.
    - UI mode only supports Blink-based browsers like Chromium.